goadesign/clue/log/README.md

 about the volume of logs being written.

-Specifically any call to the package `Info` function buffers log messages until the function `Error` or `Flush` is called.
+Specifically any call to the package `Info` function buffers log messages until the function `Fatal`, `Error` or `Flush` is called.
 Note that calls to `Print` are not buffered.
 This makes it possible to log strategic messages (e.g. request started, request finished, etc.) without having to flush all the buffered messages.